JussiWright/Advanced-Lane-Finding/README.md

 `objpoints` and `imgpoints` are then used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-Kuva vaaristyneestä sakkilaudasta
-![alt text][image1]

-Kuva suoristetusta sakkilaudasta
+Kuva vaaristyneestä ja suoristetusta sakkilaudasta
 ![alt text][image1]